Complaint About Police

 On the Cincinnati Police Department Citizen Complaint Form, you will be requested to give your name, address, phone numbers where you can be reached, and the name, address and phone numbers of any witnesses.

 You will also need to provide the date, time and facts of the incident.
-If you have the officers's name, badge number, unit of assignment or car number, it would be helpful (but is not necessary).
+If you have the officer's name, badge number, unit of assignment or car number, it would be helpful (but is not necessary).

 How Will My Complaint Be Resolved?